 - Ensure that smoke detectors and carbon monoxide alarms are working.

 - Condition of items you provide, such as electricals, and furniture.

-- Condition of permanent fixtures like bathroom suites, carpets, flooring and light fittings.
+- Condition of permanent fixtures and fittings like bathroom suites, carpets, flooring and light fittings.

 Don’t forget that you should expect fair wear and tear, especially if you provide furniture or white goods.
 It’s reasonable that there’ll be scuff marks or the carpet will be more worn.
 It’s also fair to assume that after a while, electrical items will stop working and will need replacing.

 If you do include a variety of contents in your rental, it’s also a good idea to have a comprehensive property inventory with photos.
 This makes it much easier to distinguish between wear and tear and damage – and also serves as evidence if you do need to claim for damages.

 Protecting your assets with insurance you can trust